vinkodlak/rigpro.consulting/src/pages/index.md

         project.
 Our holistic approach ensures time and money are saved in each step of the operation and, at the same time, safety awareness is increased in a continuous improvement cycle.
+    - image: /img/work_on_2.jpg
+      title: Wellsite Witnessing
+      body: >-
+        All our consultants are ex-wireline engineers.
+On our witnessing jobs, we blend with the logging crew and provide a 24/7 supervision, quality control and reporting services to our clients.
     - image: /img/education_2.jpg
       title: Logging Courses
       body: >-